 - To Merge & Center: ALT H+M+C

-- Shortcut for Merge Across: ALT H+M+A
+- To Merge Across: ALT H+M+A

 - To Unmerge Cells: ALT H+M+U

-- When merging multiple cells with text values, you can make a copy of the original data.
+- When merging multiple cells with text values, make a copy of the original data.
 Making a copy of the original data will prevent the risk of losing the data due to merging.

 Download Practice Workbook